UWIT-IAM/webdriver-recorder/README.md

 - Run validations before submitting using `tox`; this will prevent unnecessary churn in your pull request.

 [release workflow ui]: https://github.com/UWIT-IAM/webdriver-recorder/actions/workflows/release.yml

+## Performance

+Creating browser instances is very inefficient.
+It is recommended that you use the default behavior that configures a single browser instance to use for all tests, that comes with an auto-managed context for the `browser` fixture.

+In our own `tox` tests, you can observe the performance impact directly.
+The `disable_session_browser` tox environment typically takes more than double the amount of time to run than the same tests using the default behavior.